WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

 - derived attributes
   - domain knowledge
     - KYC information
-      - Age and Days since joining
+      - Age and Years since joining
     - Average transaction amt ($) = SUM / CNT for both incoming and outgoing cash flows (size of transaction, as a large sum can be due to a large count)
     - Ratio of average cash to average wire transfers
     - Balance of cash and wire transfers